(Pocket-lint) - Sonos has added a new soundbar to its range to replace the seven year-old Playbar, the Sonos Arc.

 The Arc is much longer and more soundbar in shape.

-The Beam is very much designed for use with a smaller television, we feel - 32 to 50-inches, for example.
+The Beam is very much designed for use with a smaller television - 32 to 50-inches, for example.
 It greatly enhances the sound experience when compared to a smaller set's built-in speakers, and happily sits out of the way when placed in front.

 The Arc, on the other hand, looks more like a traditional soundbar and is likely to be matched with much larger TVs.